addyosmani/backbone-fundamentals/README.md

 });
 ```

-What you're more likely to use spies for is testing [asynchronous](http://en.wikipedia.org/wiki/Asynchronous_communication) behaviour in your application such as AJAX requests.
+What you're more likely to use spies for is testing [asynchronous](http://en.wikipedia.org/wiki/Asynchronous_communication) behavior in your application such as AJAX requests.
 Jasmine supports:

 * Writing tests which can mock AJAX requests using spies.
 This allows us to test code which runs before an AJAX request and right after.
 It's also possible to mock/fake responses the server can return and the benefit of this type of testing is that it's faster as no real calls are being made to a server
 * Asynchronous tests which don't rely on spies